HugoByte/aurras/workflow/workflow_apis/README.md

 ## Configuration

-The server host address and port should be mentioned in .env file, also the database url , jwt token key and hashin secret key should be specified. set rust log also in .env file
+The server host address and port should be set as envorment variables, also the database url , jwt token key and hashin secret key should be specified. set rust log also in env variable

 Example for configuration.